Skip to content

 Registering Custom Tokens

-Register custom tokens in your app configuration:
+Register custom tokens in your app configuration using provide for direct values or factory for computed values:

 typescript